Will Dispute Lawyers Sydney

 • Any other matters deemed relevant by the Court

-Once all of the above factors have been considered, the Court will make a ruling on the dispute.
-It is also in these final stages that the cost of contesting a will and the responsibility for payment of those costs is then determined, if the parties have not reached agreement as to costs by this stage.
+Once all of the above factors have been considered, the Court will make a ruling on the dispute, and the Court has discretion whether or not to make an order.
+It is also in these final stages that the cost of contesting a will and the responsibility for payment of those costs is determined if the parties have not reached an agreement as to costs by this stage.

 Depending on the nature and extent of a disorder, a dispute in relation to testamentary capacity can often be resolved between the parties without the need for court intervention.

-If a dispute cannot be resolved outside of court, one party will typically bring into issue the question of testamentary capacity.
-Once a question in relation to testamentary capacity is raised, the onus will be on the propounder of the will (typically the executor) to affirmatively prove that the testator had testamentary capacity.
+Once a question in relation to testamentary capacity is raised, the onus is on the propounder of the will (typically the executor) to affirmatively prove that the testator had testamentary capacity.

-3. is be able to comprehend and appreciate the claims to which he or she ought to give effect; and with a view to that object;
+3. Is to be able to comprehend and appreciate the claims to which he or she ought to give effect; and with a view to that object;

 If the court is not satisfied that the testator had testamentary capacity in respect of a particular will, the court may “pass over” that will and grant probate for an earlier valid will, or if there is no earlier valid will, determine that the testator died without a valid will (referred to as dying “intestate”) and grant letters of administration to the estate’s administrator or legal representative.

-The concepts of undue influence and fraud are distinctly different concepts under succession law.
+The concepts of undue influence and fraud in succession law are distinct concepts.

 Fraud on the other hand is more egregious and typically involves the creation of a will that is based on misleading or false facts or circumstances.